data-apis/scipy-2023-presentation/paper.rst

 We introduced the Consortium and the Python array API standard, which specifies standardized APIs and behaviors for array and tensor objects and operations.
-In developing an initial specification draft, we analyzed common array libraries in the SPE and determined a set of common APIs suitable for standardization.
+In developing an initial specification draft, we analyzed common array libraries in the ecosystem and determined a set of common APIs suitable for standardization.
 In consultation with array and array-consuming library maintainers, we published two specification revisions codifying APIs and behavior for array objects and their interaction, array interchange, and array-aware functions for array creation and manipulation, statistical reduction, and linear algebra.
-In addition, we released tooling to facilitate adoption of the array API standard within the SPE: 1) a test suite for measuring specification compliance and 2) a compatibility layer to allow array-consuming libraries to adopt the standard without having to wait on upstream release cycles.
+In addition, we released tooling to facilitate adoption of the array API standard within the ecosystem: 1) a test suite for measuring specification compliance and 2) a compatibility layer to allow array-consuming libraries to adopt the standard without having to wait on upstream release cycles.